iracingreports/discordbot.iracingreports.com/v3-prep.md

 Thanks for your continued support of my iRacing Reports Discord Bot project.

+Over the past months I’ve been working away on a total re-write of the iRacing Reports Discord Bot, I’m declaring that this is version 3!
+They key change is that users now interact with the bot using slash commands, rather than the current !<command> style commands.

 I'll be switching the bot over to the new v3 version in the final days of the 2022 Season 2 Week 13.
 You can read [about this new version here](https://discordbot.iracingreports.com/version3) and I have a [demo video](https://youtu.be/5YbMBCv1fVc) that you can check out to see how the new slash commands work.

 To prepare for this, I need to have you complete the following 2 steps: